ivanpustogarov/torscan/README.md

 circuits the relays stay disconnected.

 This tool allows one to to check if two Tor relays have a TLS connection (and determine if there are Tor circuits going throug these relays).
-This is base on the feature of the Tor protocol called "Canonical connection".
+It is based on the feature of the Tor protocol called "Canonical connection".
 See https://gitweb.torproject.org/torspec.git/tree/tor-spec.txt, section 5.3.1.
 Last tested on Debin 8.6 (jessie).